-Third: Does it seem like your fleet data analysis is leading the way to useful outcomes?
+Does it seem like your fleet data analysis is producing useful outcomes?
+Meaning, does this data drive real change that helps your business function more efficiently and productively?

-There is a lot of talk of Big Data and Analytics (Tell me something I don’t know).
-But what is being missed here are two critical things which need a human touch
+There is a lot of talk of Big Data and Analytics but what is being missed are two critical things which need a human touch:

-- Umm…can you fix it for me.
-Example: Don’t send me a big report on under-performing drivers who need coaching.
+- Very few fleet data systems automated the work using the data.
+Common Example: Don’t send me a big report on under-performing drivers who need coaching.
 Can you go ahead and coach them for me and tell me if there is anyone left I should talk to?

-Your Company, with the right data and insights, could be saving money each week and even make money.
+Your company, with the right data and insights, could be saving money each week and even increase revenue.
 The paradox that is now troubling fleet owners is this: how can businesses find the valuable nuggets they need, while sophisticated telematic systems throw a bunch of data at them?
-And will they find customer service that can walk them through all this without charging an arm and a leg?
+And will they find customer service that can walk them through all this without charging an arm and a leg for professional services?

 A fleet manager’s new problem of plenty!